The QLD department of Education and Training defines the term as follows:

 With distance education, a parent enrols their child in a school of distance education and a school program is provided by that school for the child.
 Teachers are available to help monitor the child’s learning, and a teacher from the school prepares progress reports about the child.
 The parent is the supervisor or home tutor to the child within their home.
 There are state schools and accredited non-state schools of distance education.

-Charlotte Mason College provides full-service education support for Distance Education students and their parents, as well as On Campus classrooms for Preschool to Grade 12.
+Charlotte Mason College provides full-service education support for Distance Education students and their parents, as well as On Campus classrooms for Preparatory/Foundation to Year 10.
 Our Distance Education students are usually learning at home, and supervised by a parent, governess or tutor.

 Step 1.
 Enrolment Application sent into College

-Step 4.
-Enrolment confirmation pack and parent training materials forward to new family
+Step 3.
+Enrolment confirmation pack forwarded to new family

 Step 5.
 DE Learning Advisor/ Teacher contacts family to discuss curriculum and Learning Plan for newly enrolled students